U.S. flag

 Objectives:

-• Describe the common causes of gland obstruction which lead to Bartholin gland cysts.
+• Determine the common causes of gland obstruction that lead to Bartholin gland cysts.

-• Outline the appearance of a Bartholin gland cyst and differentiate it from Bartholin gland abscess during the physical examination.
+• Differentiate a Bartholin gland cyst from a Bartholin gland abscess.

-• Outline the importance of collaboration and clear communication among the interprofessional team members to enhance care coordination and delivery of the best possible standard of care for patients with Bartholin gland cyst.
+• Implement effective collaboration among the interprofessional team members to enhance care coordination, improving outcomes in patients with Bartholin gland cysts.

 Access free multiple choice questions on this topic.